mishalz/mishalz/README.md

 - 👀 Fond of reading and travelling.

-- 🥅 2022 Goals: To go further in enhancing my front-end skills.
+- 🥅 2022 Goals: To go further in enhancing my full-stack skills.

 ### Connect with me: